Tony Kornheiser: Podcast era

 On June 2, 2016, Kornheiser announced that his show will be relaunched as a podcast-only show.
 According to Kornheiser, the reason to do a podcast-only show was to own his content and do the podcast a little closer to his home.
 However, the show format would still be the same as the radio show, albeit slightly shorter in length.
 Kornheiser's son, Michael, handled the social media for the podcast and launched a website with information about how to subscribe.

 On September 6, 2016, Kornheiser returned from his summer vacation with the first full episode of the new podcast.
 The first episode was titled "We're Back!!!
 The Tony Kornheiser Show Returns" and ran for 1 hour and four minutes.
 Most parts of the old show – including "Old Guy Radio" and the Mailbag – were retained.
 Gary Braun and Chris Cillizza joined Kornheiser in studio.
 Michael Wilbon of ESPN and Steve Sands of the Golf Channel were the first guests joining by phone.

 The podcast-only show is produced in partnership with sports talent agency IMG and on-demand audio company DGital Media.
 The podcast is available at 11 a.m.
 ET via iTunes, Google Play, Spotify, Stitcher, and TuneIn.

-Throughout its many iterations, a central quality of the show has been its eagerness to discuss issues other than sports, including news, politics, entertainment, and the idiosyncrasies of modern life.
+Throughout its iterations, a central quality of the show has been its eagerness to discuss issues other than sports, including news, politics, entertainment, and the idiosyncrasies of modern life.
 In its early years, the show amassed a large and loyal following that remains to this day.
 The fans – who refer to themselves as "littles" – have an annual musical convention and use "La Cheeserie" as a catch phrase (in reference to a cheese counter at D.C.-area liquor store Calvert Woodley).